Moir\'e magnetism in a bilayer Ising model: Methods

 \section{Methods}

 Our system is a square-lattice bilayer with Ising spins at each site.
-A moiré pattern is generated by deforming one layer relative to the other, either through a relative twist or through differential strain.
+A moiré pattern is generated by deforming one layer relative to the other, either through a relative twist or differential strain.
 Both deformations produce qualitatively similar long-wavelength moiré patterns; however, differential strain explicitly breaks the symmetry of exchanging the two layers, while a twisted bilayer preserves it.
 Twisted bilayers have been the dominant experimental realization of moiré magnetism, while differential strain remains comparatively less explored.
 In this work, we consider both methods.

+We formulate the model on a square lattice for simplicity, as a minimal model that isolates the geometric mechanism of moiré modulation from material-specific details.
+Our main conclusions---a continuous phase transition demonstrated by a test of Ising universality and the crossover nature of domain formation---depend on the competition between intralayer and interlayer exchange and are expected to hold for other lattice geometries, including the honeycomb lattice relevant to materials such as CrI$_3$.

 For a twisted bilayer, the control or moiré parameter is the twist angle $\phi$.
 For differential strain, we define the parameter $a$ as the ratio of the lattice constant of one layer relative to the other.
 Without loss of generality, we will always take $a\geq1$, with $a=1$ corresponding to undeformed layers and the absence of a moiré pattern.
-For suitable choices of $a$ and the system size $L$, the strained bilayer can be made perfectly periodic, whereas a twisted bilayer is necessarily quasiperiodic on a finite-size lattice.
 The size of a moiré unit cell $L_M$ in terms of the control parameters is

 which also gives us a relationship between the two parameters.
 As $a\rightarrow1$ or $\phi\rightarrow0$, the moiré unit cell size grows.

 The model Hamiltonian is given by